 - Card limits: $705/day ATM withdrawals, $1,000/day cash load

-- Monthly fee: no fee
+- Monthly fee: No fee

 Overview — Akimbo allows you to create up to five subaccounts that are linked to the main one.
 Better yet, you can assign each one a name — an excellent feature for parents with more than one kid.